r-grandorder/tri-hermes/en/pages/Interludes/Sigurd.md

 You haven’t lost the qualifications of being a brave warrior.
 Long ago, you never grinned, yet, you always had the most heartfelt smile in front of me.
 Now you’re able to smile.
-You were never ever getting weaker---
+You were never ever getting weaker-
 You’re just getting closer to being human.
 I think that’s very marvelous.